Distributed deployment

 Creating new shard replicas

 It is possible to create or delete replicas manually on an existing collection using the Update collection cluster setup API.
+This is usually only necessary if you run Qdrant open-source.
+In Qdrant Cloud shard replication is handled and updated automatically, matching the configured replication_factor.

 A replica can be added on a specific peer by specifying the peer from which to replicate.